CBI conducts searches at premises of former TMC MP Mahua Moitra: Officials | Law-Order

 - India

-The CBI on Saturday conducted searches on the premises of former TMC MP Mahua Moitra in multiple locations, including Kolkata, in connection with the alleged cash-for-query case, officials said.
+CBI teams on Saturday conducted searches on the premises of former TMC MP Mahua Moitra in multiple locations in connection with the alleged cash-for-query case, officials said.

-Teams of the central probe agency reached Moitra's residence in Kolkata and other cities early on Saturday, informed about the search proceedings and started the operation, they said.
+The searches took place at Moitra's residences in Kolkata, Krishnanagar, and Karimpur in West Bengal, they said.
+The CBI team after completing its searches at Moitra's rented residence at Krishnanagar, went to her Karimpur accommodation in the same district on Saturday night, they added.
+There they had to break open the lock to enter the house, an officer said, adding that the raid is still on.

-The Central Bureau of Investigation (CBI) registered an FIR against the former Trinamool Congress (TMC) MP on Thursday on the directives of the Lokpal, which has instructed the agency to file a report within six months, they said.
+Another team searched her apartment at Alipore in Kolkata, where Moitra's father Dipendra Lal Moitra resides.
+The search lasted for about seven hours before the CBI officials left.
+CBI officers were accompanied by central forces when they raided the apartment in Alipore area in the southern part of the city.
+The CBI registered an FIR against the former Trinamool Congress (TMC) MP on Thursday on the directives of the Lokpal, which has instructed the agency to file a report within six months, they said.

-Moitra was expelled from the Lok Sabha in December for ''unethical conduct''.
+Moitra, who represented Krishnanagar Lok Sabha seat, was expelled from the House in December for ''unethical conduct''.
+The TMC has fielded her again from the seat.
+The former MP has challenged her expulsion in the Supreme Court.

-The former MP has challenged her expulsion in the Supreme Court and will again be in the hustings during the upcoming general elections as a TMC candidate from the Krishnanagar seat in West Bengal.

 The Lokpal, the anti-corruption ombudsman, issued the directions to the CBI after receiving the findings of its preliminary inquiry into allegations made against Moitra by BJP MP Nishikant Dubey.